Chandu-98a/freshersbatch-oct16/README.txt

-Assignments give us a chance to explore out talents effectively.
+Assignments give us a chance to explore out talents effectively by unkown.
 <<<<<<< HEAD
 hello assignments in progress effectively.
 =======